yg-ht/FIR/README.md

     sudo apt install -y python3-netaddr python3-nmap python3-texttable python3-psutil
     sudo apt install -y smtp-user-enum
     sudo pip install readchar

+Consider installing the following Kali metapackage if you are going into a disconnected environment:

+    suco apt install -y kali-linux-everything

 You will also need to have Metasploit in good working order to take advantage of the hints provided if it discovers something interesting